 - encouraging competition in telecommunications markets to ensure that Canadians have a choice of innovative and affordable services.

 We do not intervene in the retail rates for most communication services.

 How to switch service providers and keep your number when you switch.
 Cancel your services.

 How to make a complaint about your phone services online, by email and by phone.

 Everything you need to know about choosing a local phone service.

 What to know before you switch providers and what to do about “slamming” (unauthorized switching).

 Find service providers near you, change your provider, and compare services.

-Message relay services (MRS), video relay services (VRS), and 9-1-1 services for people with disabilities.
+Handsets, message relay services (MRS), Video Relay Service (VRS), and 9-1-1 services for people with disabilities.

 We regularly hold public hearings, round-table discussions, informal forums, and online discussion forums designed to gather Canadians' views about telecommunications and broadcasting services—information that we can then act on to serve the public interest.
 See what we’re doing today!